-Matt Graydon is an incoming graduate student in Comparative Media Studies at MIT.
-His background is in film studies.
+Matt Graydon is a second-year graduate student in Comparative Media Studies at MIT.
+His research focuses on media as a foreign policy tool.

-Annis Sands is an incoming graduate student in Comparative Media Studies at MIT.
+Annis Sands is a second year graduate student in Comparative Media Studies at MIT.
 She focuses on existing offline and online spaces that both produce and distribute Caribbean content.

 Current Research Collaborators

 Basil Hamusokwe is a lecturer and researcher in media and communication studies at the University of Zambia.
 His research interests are in the political economy of the media; political communication and; media ownership, sustainability, and regulation.

 Jennifer Holt is an Associate Professor of Film and Media Studies at the University of California, Santa Barbara.
 She specializes in the areas of media industry studies, policy and regulation, and digital media.

 Carlos Jimenez is Assistant Professor of Media, Film and Journalism at the University of Denver.
 His research examines the role of media (mobile phones, social media, community radio, and automated harvesters) in the everyday lives of immigrant farmworkers in Oxnard, California.

 Joseph W. Matiko is a Lecturer and a Director of the India-Tanzania Centre of Excellence in ICT at the Dar es Salaam Institute of Technology, in Tanzania.
 His research interests include wireless sensors, energy harvesting for low power communications, and skills development in digital technologies.

 Laila Shereen Sakr